rdkcentral/Lightning-SDK/docs/plugins/router/widgets.md

 ### Interaction

-A `page` can interact with one of the widget via the `widgets` property that is made available to the `page` instance.
+A `page` can interact with one of the widgets via the `widgets` property that is made available to the `page` instance.
 The widgets can be referenced via their lowercase `ref`

 ```js